A heart rate monitor is an electronic device that is worn on the body and provides real-time information about the state of your heart.

 Q: What’s the best way to determine my maximum heart rate?

 A: There are a number of different ways to determine your maximum heart rate.
-Certainly the best way is to pay a visit to your doctor and let him or her run a stress test.
-If, however, you’re more of a do-it-yourself type of person you can try what is called the Fox method.
-This is a very simple formula where you deduct your age from the number 220.
-So, if you are 52 your maximum heart rate according to the Fox method would be 220 – 52, or 168.
-Just bear in mind that research indicates such simplistic methods may not be terribly accurate (15).
+Certainly, the best way is to pay a visit to your doctor and let him or her run a stress test.
+If, however, you’re more of a do-it-yourself type of person, you can try what is called the Fox method.
+This is a straightforward formula where you deduct your age from the number 220.
+So, if you are 52, your maximum heart rate according to the Fox method would be 220 – 52, or 168.
+Just bear in mind that research indicates such simplistic methods may not be terribly accurate (14).

 Q: Can I just use a heart rate monitor watch?

 A: The fact is many smartwatches and fitness trackers now incorporate heart rate monitors that are nearly as accurate as purpose-built chest straps.
 Some go so far as to offer an electrocardiogram feature.
-Some of these ECGs (16) are very sophisticated and have even gotten the seal of approval of the FDA.
-So, the answer to the question is yes, you can just use a heart rate monitor watch, smartwatch or a fitness tracker with an integrated heart rate monitor if you choose.
-Which is why we included a mix on our list.
+Some of these ECGs (15) are very sophisticated and have even gotten the seal of approval of the FDA.
+So, the answer to the question is yes, you can just use a heart rate monitor watch, smartwatch, or a fitness tracker with an integrated heart rate monitor if you choose.
+That’s why we included a mix on our list.

 Q: How can I tell if I’m in my heart rate target zone?